-8. Review of this Policy
+8 Review of this Policy

-This policy will be reviewed from time to time to ensure it remains effective and meets best practice standards and the needs of the Company.
+This policy will be reviewed at least every two years to ensure it remains effective and meets best practice standards and the needs of the Company.
 This policy can only be amended by resolution of the Board.